 Welcome to my Damn Long Walk of The Bibbulmun Track

-I am heading off to walk the Bibbulmun Track which is 1,000 km form Perth to Albany in Western Australia which will take about 2 months.
+I am heading off to walk the Bibbulmun Track which is 1,000 km from Perth to Albany in Western Australia which will take about 2 months September to October 2021

 For more details see https://www.bibbulmuntrack.org.au/